arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

    subject_address.date_end
 ```

-{{1}}
-*****

-**Multiple conditions**
+### Multiple conditions

+--{{0}}--
 Of course, in the example of the depression inventory, we'd also want to make sure that there was a match on subject identifier (you don't want to match Lakshmi's depression score with Larry's address, just because the dates worked!).
 You can combine conditions too.
-Here, we look for an exact match on subject ID and a date match that's between the correct dates:
+Here, we want to look for an exact match on subject ID and a date match that's between the correct dates.

 ```sql
 ...